coatyio/coaty-js/README.md

 The Coaty framework enables realization of collaborative IoT applications and scenarios in a distributed, decentralized fashion.
-A *Coaty application* consists of *Coaty agents* that communicate with each other to achieve common goals.
+A *Coaty application* consists of *Coaty agents* that act independently and communicate with each other to achieve common goals.
 Coaty agents can run on IoT devices, mobile devices, in microservices, cloud or backend services.

 The Coaty framework provides a production-ready application and communication layer foundation for building collaborative IoT applications in an easy-to-use yet powerful and